autonlab/2018.hackAuton/README.md

 ## How to Submit

-Submitting your hack is easy, follow these three steps:
+Submitting your hack is easy, follow these steps:

 1. One person from your team should sign up for a Github account if you don't already have one.
 You will need it to submit your code.
 2. Visit the [hackAuton repository on Github](https://github.com/autonlab/2018.hackAuton) and, on the top right, click "Fork" to make a new copy of the repository to your account.